JamesNZL/Order-Bot/README.md

 - Already in-place frameworks and handlers for commands and database querying, allowing for easy future development
 - Dynamic command permissions system, allowing for commands to be white/blacklisted based on Roles or even specific users
 - Fully-featured command help and error responses for ease of use
+- Command listener on message edits to maximise efficiency

 ### Commands List